nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 	 2. sit up (10 reps)
 	 3. pull up (10 reps)
-	 To create a new plan, enter the following command: plan /new Grow My Muscles /workouts 1, 2
+	 To create a new plan, enter the following command: plan /new grow my muscles /workouts 1, 2
-	 A new plan named Grow My Muscles with workout index 1 and 2 will be created and added to the application's list of plans.
+	 A new plan named grow my muscles with workout index 1 and 2 will be created and added to the application's list of plans.
 ----------------------------------------------------------------------
 	 To delete a plan, please enter: